purdue-arc/arc_tutorials/docs/03_arc-dev-env.md

 To build the image, you need to give step-by-step commands to Docker.
 This is typically done through the use of a 'Dockerfile.'
 You will therefore need the Dockerfile associated with the ARC development environment.
-If you have not already clone this repository to your computer, do so now.
+If you have not already cloned this repository to your computer, do so now.

 ### Cloning the repository
 If using Windows, you should clone the repository to the WSL2 filesystem.
 The